 - Student behavior and technology – Facebook, social networking and texting/sexting are new areas where the laws against bullying and harassment still apply.
 We help our clients understand how the law applies and how to create a safer school environment for themselves and their students.

-- Charter schools – Adams and Reese lawyers have facilitated the opening of charter schools by guiding interested groups through the charter application process, advising on operational issues and assisting with the financing of the acquisition, constructing and equipping school facilities through the issuance of tax-exempt and/or taxable bonds.
+- Charter schools – Adams and Reese lawyers have facilitated the opening of charter schools by guiding interested groups through the charter application process, advising on daily operational issues and assisting with the financing of the acquisition, constructing and equipping school facilities through the issuance of tax-exempt and/or taxable bonds.
 We have advocated for charter schools by drafting legislation and policy and lobbying at the local and state level, as well as representing charter schools in various study groups and assisting in the formation of charter school advocacy organizations.
-In addition, our lawyers represented charter schools in litigation in which the Louisiana Supreme Court ultimately ruled that charter schools are public schools and entitled to public funding.
+In addition, our lawyers have successfully represented charter schools and their governing bodies before the Louisiana and Alabama Supreme Courts, respectfully, including litigation in which the Louisiana Supreme Court ultimately ruled that charter schools are public schools and entitled to public funding.

 - Athletics – NCAA compliance, drug testing, athletic conference affiliation, use of athletic facilities, Title IX and gender equity, equipment safety and logo usage and licensing